vmware/terraform-provider-vcfa/website/docs/r/content_library_item.html.markdown

 * `is_published` - Whether this Content Library Item is published
 * `is_subscribed` - Whether this Content Library Item is subscribed
 * `last_successful_sync` - The ISO-8601 timestamp representing when this Content Library Item was last synced if subscribed
+* `owner_org_id` - The reference to the organization that the Content Library Item belongs to
 * `status` - Status of this Content Library Item
 * `version` - The version of this Content Library Item.
 For a subscribed library, this version is same as in publisher library